luissian/iSkyLIMS_documentation/massiveSequencing/searchGuide.md

 It will automatically find the latest run recorded on iSkyLIMS and it present a page where you can see the status of the run as well as the rest of information available for the run.

-In the picture below the Run is in “Recorded” state, remember that in this state the Run, was just created either by using the steps described in wetlab Manager Configuration **Create New Run** or in chapter 3.6 (Legacy) **Create/Repeat New NextSeq Run**.
+In the picture below the Run is in “Recorded” state, remember that in this state the Run, was just created either by using the steps described in wetlab Manager Configuration **Create New Run** or **Create/Repeat New NextSeq Run**.

 ![](../images/wetlab_user_guide/wetlab_latest_run.png)